Commercial Real Estate Day-To-Day Work Life

-Just consider the sale of a home to a couple, the wife in love with the kitchen, and the husband excited about his new garage workshop.
-Really, the greatest part of the job has been accomplished when you help them to locate the home.
+Just consider the sale of a home to a couple, the wife is in love with the kitchen, and the husband is excited about his new garage workshop.
+The greatest part of the job has been accomplished when you help them to locate the home.
 They fall in love with it on their own.
-Not so with a commercial buyer or lease client.
+That's not always the case with a commercial buyer or lease client.

 There is a great deal more financial analysis, market demographics study, and environmental research involved in a typical commercial purchase or lease decision.
 The commercial client is usually much more concerned with area statistics and data about the property's location and the demographics of the local population and businesses.